 One of the elements of the TNIS Wellbeing Model is “Give”.
 Opportunities to practise giving and to engage in service activities are plentiful at our school.

 Over the course of each year, 25 school leaders are chosen by staff and their peers to represent learners across all five learning teams.
 School Leaders act as a voice for all learners at TNIS and also work hard to organise charity fundraisers, fun events for their peers and organise a legacy; something that will be left behind for future learners.
-They are the face of TNIS, visiting primary schools as part of our transition process and act as ambassadors and guides when visitors come to our school.
+They are the face of TNIS, visiting primary schools as part of our transition process and acting as ambassadors and guides when visitors come to our school.

 Teacher: Kate Watson